 Description

-Opal is a gemstone that captivates with its kaleidoscope of colors, from fiery oranges and reds to vibrant blues and greens, creating a mesmerizing play of light.
+Opal, birthstone of October, is a gemstone that captivates with its kaleidoscope of colors, from fiery oranges and reds to vibrant blues and greens, creating a mesmerizing play of light.
 As one of the rarest gemstones, opal’s delicate nature requires special care, and its beauty can change depending on how it's cut and polished.
+Opals are often associated with hope, purity, creativity, and positive transformation, with some cultures also viewing them as symbols of love, luck, and protection.

 Source